 What is Humanism?

 The question ‘What is humanism?’ is not an easy question to answer.
 Different people will define humanism in different ways.
 There will be agreement on some of its features, but disagreement on others.

-A related question is ‘What sort of a thing is humanism?’.
+A related question is ‘What sort of a thing is humanism?’
+(A worldview?
+A lifestance?
+A religion?
+A philosophy?
+An approach to life?).
 Again, we will not start here.
 If one wished to understand computers, the best thing to do would be to explore how they work and what they do, rather than begin by trying to work out what kind of a thing a computer is.
 That is the approach we will adopt in this course to support your understanding of humanism.

 We will, however, return to the question of whether it is possible to define humanism, and explore more about what kind of thing it might be, in the final week of the course.
 Hopefully, by then, you will have been able to reach some of your own conclusions.

 For now it will suffice to describe humanism as an attempt to answer the question ‘How should I live?’.
 Humanism tries to tackle many of the other debates that spring from that question: ‘What sort of thing am I?’, ‘What is my place in this world?’, ‘How can I know what is true?’, ‘How can I live a meaningful life?’, ‘How should I treat others?’, ‘What kind of world do I want?’.
 These are the same questions that many of the world’s many diverse religious and non-religious worldviews have attempted to provide answers to.
 In this course, we will explore the humanist approach to such questions.

 In this first week, we will begin by introducing you to some of the humanist beliefs, values, and practices that we will go on to explore in greater depth in later weeks.
 We will then pose some of the questions that are raised by a humanist approach to life, questions that will lie behind much of the content of the rest of the course.